CherylFrankenfield/suggester/README.md

 ## Description

-_This is a dropdown form with questions to find out what code track would best be suited to prospective students.
-It includes an overview of creating forms, branching logic and matching answers to a result, and then using jQuery to show results to the user._
+_This is a dropdown form with questions to find out what code track would be best suited to prospective students.
+It includes an overview of creating forms, branching logic and matching answers to a result, and then using Javascript and jQuery to show results to the user._

 ## Setup/Installation Requirements

 * Navigate to your terminal.
 * Perform Git clone command on the repo, [click here.] (https://github.com/CherylFrankenfield/portfolio/tree/gh-pages)
 * Perform Git atom . command to open all files in repo.
 * View index.html in browser and take the quiz!
-Click submit button and find out what code track is for you.
+Click submit button and find out what Epicodus code track is the best for you.

 ## Known Bugs

-_Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place._
+_My form box didn't fit my text in it so lenthly text was cut off.
+I played around with Bootstrap form styles a bit to fix.
+My current workaround was just to edit down my text.
+Not really a bug, but next steps would include changing the order of the answers around (making it more random) as currently they follow a pattern._

 ## Support and contact details